assume-breach/Home-Grown-Red-Team/AutoC2/README.md

 AutoC2 is a bash script written to install all of the red tools that you will ever need.
-This can transform your Ubuntu/Linux Mint/Debian instance into a Red Teaming beast!
+This can transform your Ubuntu/Linux Mint/Debian/Raspberry Pi instance into a Red Teaming beast!
 It takes a while to install everything so be patient.